wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 * Prevent comments from being submitted if it doesn't originate from your domain (this should reduce some SPAM bot comment posting on your site).
 * Add a captcha to your wordpress comment form to add security against comment spam.

+= Front-end Text Copy Protection =
+* Ability to disable the right click, text selection and copy option for your front-end.

 = Regular updates and additions of new security features =
 * WordPress Security is something that evolves over time.
 We will be updating the All In One WP Security plugin with new security features (and fixes if required) on a regular basis so you can rest assured that your site will be on the cutting edge of security protection techniques.